MicrosoftDocs/power-automate-docs/articles/common-data-model-intro.md

 	![Use template](./media/common-data-model-intro/use-template.png)

-1. If you haven't already created a connection from Microsoft Flow to Dynamics CRM, click or tap **Sign in**, and then provide your credentials.
+1. If you haven't already created a connection from Microsoft Flow to Dynamics CRM, click or tap **Sign in**, and then provide your credentials if prompted.

 	![Sign in to Dynamics CRM](./media/common-data-model-intro/dynamics-signin.png)